urbas/play-essentials/README.md

 [![Build Status](https://drone.io/bitbucket.org/urbas/play-essentials/status.png)](https://drone.io/bitbucket.org/urbas/play-essentials/latest)

-Play Essentials is a Play Framework seedling app, but it can also be used as a library.
-Just clone it and start developing your Play app.
-It provides a Java 8-friendly APIs and focuses on testability, ease of use for casual users, and configurability for power-users.
+Play Essentials (Pless) is a Play Framework seedling app, but it can also be used as a library.
+Just clone it and start building your custom Play app on it.

+Pless provides a Java 8-friendly APIs and focuses on testability, ease of use for casual users, and configurability for power-users.

 Some provided features (not exhaustive):